TaiyouFlower/Star-Wars-Characters/README.md

 notes & etc

--that's the the React framework I'm most comfortable with
+-I used Next.js because that's the the React framework I'm most comfortable with

 -Since the SWAPI didn't provide characters' images(or at least I couldn't find them in documentation) I used "Star Wars Visual Guide" to implement media.
 That's the website I got the basic design idea from as well.